BIGJRA/BIGJRA.github.io/reborn.md

 Anyways, to progress the story, talk to the machine in the upper left corner.
 We'll learn about our next task: Victory Road's first gem logic puzzle.
 I personally love these, though it seems some people don't.

-You could use Pen and Paper I suppose, but a spreadsheet works the best for me.
-You can download my go-to logic puzzle spreadsheet here.
+You could use Pen & Paper I suppose, but a spreadsheet works the best for me.

+<a href="resources\vr_logic_puzzle_sheets.xlsx">You can download my go-to logic puzzle spreadsheet here. </a>

 The clues this round are: